Andrewy2416/workdayscheduler/README.md

 # workdayscheduler

-<p> This deployable application features dynamically updating HTML and CSS that runs in the browser and powere by Javscript using jQuery. </p>
+<p> This deployable application features dynamically updating HTML and CSS that runs in the browser and powered by Javscript using jQuery. </p>

 ## Screenshot